Let’s start with the obvious answer: YES!

 Your lifestyle and everyday choices in health and spirituality create daily rhythms that become the backbeat of your creative practice.

-I’ll start us off with a snapshot of experiences that have informed my Creative Backbeat …
+A snapshot of experiences that have informed my Creative Backbeat …

 ::Developing and continually upgrading my own life rhythm and backbeat includes raw foods, regular juicing, spiritual and creative practice, ancient wisdom and new science, simplicity, and focusing on joy, compassion, kindness, and love.
+You can read a deeper list here.

 Human I am, so plenty of mistakes I make (got Yoda’d there for a minute!) so I’m hoping, and asking, that through our conversations and connections we can encourage each other to start at zero each day and keep upgrading our choices.